List of birds of Ecuador: Owls

 The family Trogonidae includes trogons and quetzals.
 Found in tropical woodlands worldwide, they feed on insects and fruit, and their broad bills and weak legs reflect their diet and arboreal habits.
 Although their flight is fast, they are reluctant to fly any distance.
 Trogons have soft, often colorful, feathers with distinctive male and female plumage.
-Fifteen species have been recorded in Ecuador.
+Sixteen species have been recorded in Ecuador.